Sam Maguire: Professional life

 He then took a job in the British Civil Service in London.
 A member of the London Hibernians GAA club, Maguire captained London in the 1901 and 1904 All-Ireland finals.

 In 1907 he went into the administration of the London GAA, becoming the Chairman of the London County Board and a regular delegate to the Annual Congress of the GAA.
 He later became a trustee of Croke Park.
 Coincidentally, Vice-Chairman of the London County Board was Liam MacCarthy who gave his name to the All-Ireland Senior Hurling Championship trophy, the Liam MacCarthy Cup.

 He is also remembered in the political sphere for recruiting the nationalist leader Michael Collins to the Irish Republican Brotherhood in 1909 and for many years was one of Collins's right hand men.
+Maguire, Sean McGrath and Art O'Brien were at the center of gun running operations out of London.
 As Collins's chief intelligence officer in London, Maguire became the centre of Scotland Yard's investigation into the assassination of Sir Henry Wilson.
 Maguire was tipped off and fled to Dublin in December 1923 where he got a job in the newly established Irish civil service.
 Because of his political opinions and his sympathies to the Anti-Treaty forces, he quickly clashed with his superiors and was dismissed.